Guardian-Namick/Warframe-Top-Weapon-DPS-Build-Sim/README.md

   - With any of these that you find an issue with, such as a weapon you want to sim, a mod, or some other "hey I want this in the tool" please let me know and I can make sure that it is added in, (as well as similar mods/weapons/others)

   - I also plan on adding in Arcanes, Incarnin form damage, Sniper zoom damage, and Modular weapon(maybe) as future goals.
 I also want to make it so you can reselect mods that you have marked as "don't have" individually instead of unmarking them all.
+  - Accuracy of lower kill times may be inaccurate due to how the calculations are done where debuffs that would be inflicted AFTER a shot is calculated before the damage.
+(Should be minor and would require a major change for minor effects to fix I believe)
   - I would also suggest some way of supporting me, but that can be done later.

   This is also the first program I've shared with the world, outside of my game Phantom Asteroids (on Android), so I am new to all of the "setting things up so they look nice and make sense" stuff.